-Deciding on your dream shower might seem like one of the most difficult choices with such a vast assortment to choose from but the real headache is often the install!
-Luckily, we have put together a useful, simplistic ‘how to’ guide to ensure that you can get your shower up and running as quickly as possible, taking you one step closer to making the bathroom suite of your dreams a reality.
+Deciding on your dream luxury bathroom shower might seem like one of the most difficult choices with such a vast assortment to choose from but the real headache is often the install!
+Luckily, we have put together a useful, simplistic how to install a shower guide.
+This will ensure that you can get your shower up and running as quickly as possible.
+Thus taking you one step closer to making the bathroom of your dreams a reality.

 2. Ensure that you have all of the necessary shower components and an instruction manual at the ready.
 This should help you identify which component is which and outline a step by step process which can be followed in unison with this blog.

 3. Isolate the water supply.
 Begin by turning off the stopcock which is often located beneath the sink and then turn on the hot and cold taps to drain the water inside of the pipes.

 4. Check the instructions that came with your shower to ensure that you feed the hot and cold pipes into the correct side of the valve.
 Typically, hot is located on the left and cold on the right, though there are exceptions.
 You’ll want to run a pipe and connect it to your water supply which will typically fit beneath floorboards or behind walls.
 Ensure that there are no leaks permeating your new pipes.

 5. To ensure that there are no clogs in your piping, you’ll need to flush through your new pipe wear.
 Turn off your water supply and remove the stop ends.
 You’ll need to ensure that no dirt flows through the pipe as this can be highly damaging and destructive.

 6. Cut an outlet pipe to the appropriate length to fit your shower valve and mark up and drill holes for the thermostatic valve.
 A collapsible olive can then be used to enter into each inlet and can then be secured by tightening a nut in place.